 - Our discount program is a sliding-scale fee based on your income

 - Co-payments for care are as low as $25 a month

 With the 340B program, you can take three easy steps to savings:

 - Have your prescription written by a Northwest Health Services provider

-- Visit a Northwest Health Services partnering pharmacy
+- Visit a Northwest Health Services pharmacy or partnering pharmacy

 - Ask your pharmacist for 340B pricing on your medications

 For questions on the 340B program, please call your local clinic.
 For assistance with pharmacy related questions, please contact the RX Strategies Pharmacy Help Desk at: (877) 464-3879.

 - Family Medicine Pharmacy – St. Joseph